Chefs Notes

 Roasting The Salmon

 Take the salmon out of the marinade, gently shaking off the excess.
-Put the salmon in a lightly oiled roasting pan and cook it in a 400°f oven for 12-15 minutes or until cooked.
+Put the salmon in a lightly oiled roasting pan and cook it in a 400 degrees F oven for 12 to 15 minutes or until cooked.
 You can use the same roasting pan you cooked the sweet potatoes in if you put the cooked sweet potatoes in a bowl.
-That's what I did to save on washing a bunch of roasting pans.
+That is what I did to save on washing a bunch of roasting pans.

 Snow Peas

 While the salmon is in the oven, pull the strings off 200 g of snow peas.
-See this post for more clear instructions on how to do that.
+See the crispy tofu bowl post for more clear instructions on how to do that.
 Heat a large skillet over medium-high heat.
 Add 2 teaspoons of canola oil to the pan along with the cleaned snow peas.
 Stir-fry the snow peas for 3 minutes, then add 2 teaspoons of soy sauce.
 Cook for 30 seconds more, then take the pan off the heat.

 Avocado